joestaniforth/data-collection-pipeline/README.md

 Grafana was then installed on a local machine, and was pointed at the public IPv4 address on port 9090 to monitor both the docker container and the ec2 instance as a whole.
 Most of the metrics on the dashboard were decided through trial and error and extensive research as to what they represent; they are not all intuitively named.

 ![Grafana Dashboard](https://github.com/joestaniforth/DataCollection/blob/docker/grafana%20screenshot.png)

+## Milestone 10: Set up a CI/CD pipeline for your docker image

+The docker docs contain the process for integration between a github repo and a dockerhub image, so the necessary github secrets were set up. main.yml in .github/workflows was then configured to allow